lucaasaragao/lucaasaragao/README.md

 - 🔭 I am currently working on PIX development with JAVA and WEBFLUX.
 - 🌱 I am currently learning React, Node.
 - 👯 I'm looking to collaborate on React, Node, Java
-- 💬 Ask me about technology, anime, movies and keyboards
+- 💬 Ask me about technology, movies and setups
-- 😍 I love Python
+- 😍 I love Python and R